 If your loved one has a diagnosis of Alzheimer's or another form of dementia, he or she will benefit from placement in a memory care neighborhood.
 Memory care neighborhoods are specifically designed to support the needs of individuals with memory loss, providing visual cues that will support your loved one in making the transition from home to a senior living community.
 Memory care neighborhoods also offer activities in smaller groups and individually that are designed to help a memory care resident reconnect with activities they enjoyed earlier in their lives and keep them engaged in the present through participation in those activities.
 If you are unsure if your loved one is ready for memory care, check out this resource from the Alzheimer's Association, Know the 10 Signs of Alzheimer's Disease.

-We have found that families are often surprised by how well their loved ones do once they move into Whispering Meadows.
+We have found that families are often surprised by how well their loved ones do once they move into the Prairie House.
 The social engagement and specialty care programs help seniors make the most of their daily lives.
 Our goal is to help our residents thrive, and we have found that joining a memory care neighborhood earlier can help provide the necessary structure and mental stimulation seniors need.

 We offer secure and private rooms as well as 24/7 supervision from one of our team members.